What is APY?

 APY of a staked asset in Atomic Wallet is an average approximation.
 We are taking data from all available staking pools and calculate the average APY based on the APY of each pool.
-For example, if a coin has two available staking pools, one offering a 20% APY and the other - 10% APY, the average APY for this coin will be 15%.
+For example, if a coin has two available staking pools, one offering a 20% APY and the other - a 10% APY, the average APY for this coin will be 15%.

 What is the APY of my staked coins?

-APY depends on many factors of a particular blockchain: inflation rate of the network, number of found blocks, number of validators, amount of staked coins.
+APY depends on many factors of a particular blockchain: inflation rate of the network, number of found blocks, number of validators, and amount of staked coins.
 Remember, that APY is an approximate amount and it may change several times during the staking period of your asset.

 Rewards are distributed differently depending on the asset you staked.
-For example, with some assets, staking works on a mined block per block cycle, while others use epoch cycles and so on.
+For example, with some assets, staking works on a mined block per block cycle, while others use epoch, cycles, and so on.

 All of these aspects lead to fluctuation of your staking APY.
-Because of that, the average APY that is displayed in the wallet may differ from the APY you are actually getting with your staking.
+Because of that, the average APY that is displayed in the wallet may differ from the APY you are getting with your staking.

 How do I calculate the amount of rewards I'll be receiving?